CGS-James-Greatbanks/IT1001-Project/pre-proposal/ideas.md

 ### Networking/Server-side Cable Management

 For networking techs, managing patches/optical connections.
 Lists currently connected machines via user input, and could catalog cables being used along with their respective IO connections.
 Both of us think this is a very useful idea, based on past experience.
-I (James) having 2 switches amongst a small network of machines, have had problems maintaining a consistent and easy to understand organisation system, and keeping track of which ports are hooked into which machine.
+I (James), having 2 switches amongst a small network of machines, have had problems maintaining a consistent and easy to understand organisation system, and keeping track of which ports are hooked into which machine.

 ### JSON-Based data visualisation/indexing